swift-foundations/swift-file-system/README.md

 ### Windows Status

 Windows support is work in progress.
-The library code is designed for Windows (with `CopyFileW`, Windows path handling, etc.), but builds are currently blocked by a dependency ([swift-standards](https://github.com/swift-standards/swift-standards)) using filenames with `<` and `>` characters that NTFS does not support.
+Core dependencies compile on Windows, but builds are currently blocked by [swift-standards](https://github.com/swift-standards/swift-standards) using filenames with `<` and `>` characters that NTFS does not support.
+Contributions welcome.

 ## Non-goals